How to snooze conversations for later or follow-up

 Cancel a snooze

 To manually cancel a snooze after you’ve set it, simply click the active (orange) snooze clock icon and click Unsnooze.
+You can also hover over the conversation in your conversation list to access the unsnooze quick action.

 Reset the snooze